+(d) A school may contract with another school for the instruction of general education or applied foundation courses if the Coordinating Board has approved that contract.
 A school shall provide evidence to the Commission that they are authorized by the Coordinating Board to offer degree programs.

 §807.104.
-Penalties Relating to Courses of Instruction.
+Penalties Relating to Courses of Instruction

-- (a) If an approved course of instruction is discontinued for any reason, the Commission shall be notified within 72 hours of discontinuance and furnished with the names and addresses of any students who were prevented from completion of the course of instruction due to discontinuance.
-Should the school fail to make arrangements satisfactory to the students and the Commission for the completion of the course of instruction, the full amount of all tuition and fees paid by the students are then due and refundable.
-Any course of instruction discontinued will be removed from the list of approved courses of instruction. - (b) The Commission may suspend enrollments in a particular course of instruction at any time the Commission finds cause.
-For purposes of this subsection, cause includes, but is not limited to: - (1) inadequate instruction; - (2) unapproved or inadequate curriculum; - (3) inadequate equipment; or - (4) inadequate facilities. - (c) If a school begins teaching a course of instruction or revised course of instruction that has not been approved by the Commission, the Commission may require the school to refund to the enrolled students all or a portion of the tuition fees. - (d) If upon review and consideration of an original, renewal, or revised application for course of instruction approval, the Commission determines that the applicant fails to meet the requirements in the Act or this chapter, the Commission shall notify the school, setting forth in writing the reasons for the denial.
-This may include summaries of peer evaluations from both educators and employers offering similar courses of instruction. - (e) The Commission may revoke approval of a school's course of instruction at any time the Commission finds cause.
-For purposes of this subsection, cause includes, but is not limited to: - (1) any statement contained in the application for the course of instruction approval which is untrue;
+- (a) If an approved program-course of instruction is discontinued for any reason, the Commission shall be notified within 72 hours of discontinuance and furnished with the names and addresses of any students who were prevented from completion of the program course of instruction due to discontinuance.
+Should the school fail to make arrangements satisfactory to the students and the Commission for the completion of the program course of instruction, the full amount of all tuition and fees paid by the students are then due and refundable.
+Any program-course of instruction discontinued will be removed from the list of approved programscourses of instruction. - (b) The Commission may suspend enrollments in a particular program course of instruction at any time the Commission finds cause.
+For purposes of this subsection, cause includes, but is not limited to: - (1) inadequate instruction; - (2) unapproved or inadequate curriculum; - (3) inadequate equipment; or - (4) inadequate facilities. - (c) If a school begins teaching a program-course of instruction or revised course of instruction program-that has not been approved by the Commission, the Commission may require the school to refund to the enrolled students all or a portion of the tuition fees. - (d) If upon review and consideration of an original, renewal, or revised application for course of instruction program approval, the Commission determines that the applicant fails to meet the requirements in the Act or this chapter, the Commission shall notify the school, setting forth in writing the reasons for the denial.
+This may include summaries of peer evaluations from both educators and employers offering similar courses of instruction programs. - (e) The Commission may revoke approval of a school's course of instruction program at any time the Commission finds cause.
+For purposes of this subsection, cause includes, but is not limited to: - (1) any statement contained in the application for the course of instruction program approval which is untrue; - (2) the school's failure to maintain the instructors, facilities, equipment, or courses of instruction programs, or course of instruction program outcomes on the basis of which approval was issued;

-- (2) the school's failure to maintain the instructors, facilities, equipment, or courses of instruction, or course of instruction outcomes on the basis of which approval was issued; - (3) advertising made on behalf of the school which is false, misleading, or deceptive, including those that use the word "associate" to describe a degree other than those approved by the Coordinating Board; - (4) courses of instruction without clearly stated limited transferability if there are no articulation agreements with other postsecondary institutions in the same geographic area; - (5) courses of instruction for which financial aid is advertised but is not available; - (6) repeated violations by the school that negatively impact the quality of a particular course of instruction; or - (7) violations by the school of any applicable provision of the Act or this chapter. - (f) A school whose course of instruction approval is denied or revoked shall have the right to appeal.
+- (3) advertising made on behalf of the school which is false, misleading, or deceptive, including those that use the word "associate" to describe a degree other than those approved by the Coordinating Board; - (4) courses of instruction programs without clearly stated limited transferability if there are no articulation agreements with other postsecondary institutions in the same geographic area; - (5) courses of instruction programs for which financial aid is advertised but is not available: - (6) repeated violations by the school that negatively impact the quality of a particular course of instructionprogram; or - (7) violations by the school of any applicable provision of the Act or this chapter. - (f) A school whose course of instruction program approval is denied or revoked shall have the right to appeal.
 The Commission will conduct hearings in accordance with Commission policies and procedures applicable to the appeal.